travis-ci/docs-travis-ci-com/docs/user/encryption-keys.md

 Then, you can use `encrypt` command to encrypt data (This example assumes you are running the command in your project directory.
 If not, add `-r owner/project`):

-    travis encrypt "something to encrypt"
+    travis encrypt SOMEVAR=secretvalue

 This will output a string looking something like:

     secure: ".... encrypted data ...."

 Now you can place it in the `.travis.yml` file.

+Please note that the name of the environment variable and its value are both encoded in the string produced by "travis encrypt."
+You must add the entry to your .travis.yml with key "secure" (underneath the "env" key).
+This makes the environment variable SOMEVAR with value "secretvalue" available to your program.

+You may add multiple entries to your .travis.yml with key "secure."
+They will all be available to your program.

-You can read more about [secure environment variables](/docs/user/build-configuration/#Secure-environment-variables) or [notifications](/docs/user/notifications).
+You can read more about
+[secure environment variables](/docs/user/build-configuration/#Secure-environment-variables)
+or [notifications](/docs/user/notifications).